Rail ale trail: North TransPennine

 The North TransPennine Ale Trail from Stalybridge to Batley features 9 Real Ale pubs, all of which located within short walking distance from the stations.
 This trail was featured on the BBC2 programme, Oz and James Drink to Britain.
-In 2013 the trail impacted national headlines after the trail was hijacked by stag/hen dos and people in fancy dress, with a warning that the trail would be scrapped if the anti-social behaviour continued.
+In 2013 the trail hit the national headlines after the trail was hijacked by stag/hen dos and people in fancy dress, with a warning that the trail would be scrapped (which it later was in 2019) if the anti-social behaviour continued.

 Regatta Line

 Wokingham Council provide a "Real Ale by Rail in Henley" guide to several pubs along the Henley Branch Line (the "Regatta Line") from Twyford, Berkshire, to Henley-on-Thames, Oxfordshire.

 Derwent Valley

 A trail has been created for the Derwent Valley line between Derby and Matlock.